r-pufky/payday2-secret/README_JA.md

 ![ZUMRU](zumru.png)

 ```
-I can be trusted to guard the great wealth of the land but do not trust my WORDS
+I am trusted to guard the great wealth of the land but do not trust my WORDS
 ```
  * APATE